SCPR/static-projects/timelines/README.md

 That said, the remaining 5 percent involves gettting your machine setup with the tools and scripts necessary to make the 95 percent flow smoothly. *Probably a poor way to explain things, but you get the idea*

-Follow the steps below to build, deploy and publish your very own timeline.
+Follow the steps below -- or [here](http://projects.scpr.org/timelines/README.html) -- to build, deploy and publish your very own timeline.
 And you'll want to check out the [tool we made](https://github.com/SCPR/timeline-data-generator) that queries KPCC's [content API](https://github.com/SCPR/api-docs) to create a csv file that can be used to kickstart a timeline.

 <a name="configuring-your-machine"></a>
 #### Configuring your machine